bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Configuring_your_Continuous_Delivery_Platform.md

-# Configuring your Continuous Delivery Service
+# Configuring your Continuous Delivery Platform
 All the jobs linked to configuration are grouped in the "Configuration" tab:
 ![CDConfigTab](/images/ConfigurationTab.png)
 ## Repository Credentials